Hanover F.C.

 Hanover Football Club is an intermediate-level football club playing in the Intermediate A division of the Mid-Ulster Football League in Northern Ireland which is the fourth tier in Northern Irish Football.
-They have been crowned champions of the Mid Ulster Football League three times.
-The most recent coming in 2019.
+They have been crowned champions of the Mid Ulster Football League three times, most recently in 2019.
 They play all home games at Brownstown Park in Portadown, County Armagh.